 Sharing His Love of the Outdoors With Family

 Scott is married to his wonderful and supportive wife, Angie and also the proud father of two grown children, Nicole and Zach.
 He is also a grandpa to two amazing grandchildren.
 Not to mention, he is owner of three wonderful dogs and uncle to 5 fantastic nieces and nephews.
 Of course he is teaching them about the love of the outdoors and the rewards it provides.

 Scott lived in Nebraska from 1974 to 1980 and again returned in 1985 where he has been ever since.

 Thomas Bouche – Board Member

 Thomas was born and raised in Omaha, Nebraska.
-Much of his time is spent outdoors enjoying nature while hunting and fishing.
-Thomas is also a member of Big Red Outdoors hunting club.
-Of course he also enjoys going biking, kayaking and photography.
+Consequently, much of his time is spent outdoors enjoying nature while hunting and fishing.
+He is also a member of Big Red Outdoors hunting club.
+Of course Thomas also enjoys going biking, kayaking and photography.

-Thomas is a hands-on, results oriented individual.
-That expertise translates into solid customer service, client relationship and problem solving.
-He has utilized his skills while working for Centurylink Telecommunications, his employer of fourteen years.
+He is a hands-on, results oriented individual.
+As a result, that expertise translates into solid customer service, client relationship and problem solving.
+He has utilized his skills while working for Centurylink Telecommunications, his employer of 18+ years.
 Thomas is looking forward to utilizing and increasing his knowledge of game conservation and management of Nebraska’s big game resources.
-Thomas’ anticipated # of work hours with BGCA would be a minimum of 20 hours per year.
+His anticipated # of work hours with BGCA would be a minimum of 80 hours per year.